 He has won the Stockholm water prize the Nobel Prize for water.
 Rajendra Singh even received the Raman Magsaysay award.
-Rajendra Singh is the real super hero who is unknown to the countrymen.
+Rajendra Singh is the real superhero who is unknown to the countrymen.
 He spends 8 months of a year on road to work for the country.
-The waterman of India has changed the life of thousands of farmers.
+The waterman of India has changed the lives of thousands of farmers.
 He has dedicated his knowledge and his life to defeat drought and bring back water to dried rivers.
-In his 20 years of career, he has built 8600 johads and is continuing to revive the dried areas.
+In his 20 years of career, he has built 8600 johads and is continuing to revive the drier areas.

 Rajendra Singh has an opinion that no one can ignore.

 In his words ” Every project should be reviewed after a span of 20 years “.
-This is because of the fact that the dams that are constructed over the time start to have a deeper impact than what could be thought of.
-Continous monitoring of the impacts can help in tackling with problems.
+This is because of the fact that the dams that are constructed over time start to have a deeper impact than what could be thought of.
+Continuous monitoring of the impacts can help in tackling problems.

 One such dam is the Farakka dam.
 The dam is situated in Rajasthan and has been into operation from the past 43 years.
 However, the benefits of the dam are still not clear and the loss that has been incurred due to damn onto ecological and environment are ignored.